30+ Atlanta Date Night Ideas

 Castleberry Hill Art Stroll: On the second Friday of every month, follow the map to visit diverse galleries and get a taste of what this vibrant arts scene.

-Skyview Atlanta: Take a romantic gondola trip for two.
-The 20-story Ferris wheel in Centennial Park gives good city views.
+SkyView Atlanta: Take a romantic gondola trip for two.
+The 20-story Ferris wheel in Centennial Park offers amazing city views.

-Atlanta Botanical Gardens: Visit for a nighttime program in the gardens for adults.
+Atlanta Botanical Garden: Visit for a nighttime program in the gardens for adults.
 The schedule includes cocktail hours, concerts and seasonal strolls.

-Ghost Tour : Roswell, Marietta, and Lawrenceville offer evening walking tours to give your date thrills and chills.
+Ghost Tour: Roswell, Marietta and Covington offer evening walking tours to give your date thrills and chills.

-Karaoke Melody 2: Grab some friends, reserve a private room, and sing your heart out!
+Karaoke Melody: Grab some friends, reserve a private room, and sing your heart out!

 Escalade Climbing Gym: Spend an active indoor evening climbing the walls!
 Two locations: Kennesaw and Peachtree City.